 2002–2003 Leading Research Scientist, IMBG NASU

-Since 2003 Head of the Department of Medicinal Chemistry, IMBG NASU
+Since 2003 Head of the Department, IMBG NASU

 Since 2004 Deputy Editor of Journal “Ukrainica Bioorganica Acta” (Ukraine)